TEST 3: Testing The MAF Signal

 Now for the test you signed up for!...
 You're now gonna' see if the MAF sensor is actually measuring the incoming airflow (with your multimeter of course).

 Start the engine and let it reach it's normal operating temperature, since it's important to perform this test with a warm engine.
 You'll be using the DC voltage reading you'll obtain at idle as a base value to diagnose the MAF sensor.

 The MAF sensor must be connected to its connector to perform this test.

 Probe the MAF sensor wire that is identified with the letter C with the red multimeter test lead.
 This will be the red wire in the photo above.

 Connect the black multimeter test lead to the battery negative (-) terminal.

 Start the already warmed up engine.

-Note the Hertz reading on your multimeter at idle.
+Note the Volts DC reading on your multimeter as the engine idles.
 This reading may be stable (with only small fluctuations) or unstable with very extreme fluctuations.
-No matter what the instability in the reading, this will be your base reading.
+No matter what the instability in the reading, this will be your base voltage reading.

 If this info really saved the day, buy me a beer!